Continuing Education Activity

 For type A and B Niemann-Pick disease (NPD), there is no cure.
 Supportive care is the mainstay of treatment.
 Physicians try to keep low blood lipids levels with statins, and liver functions are monitored.
 If thrombocytopenia leads to bleeding episodes, transfusion of blood products may be required.
 For patients with ILD, oxygen is provided.
 Organ transplant has also been tried but with limited success.
 Enzyme replacement therapies and gene therapies are undergoing trials and may become the mainstay of treatment in the future.

 For type C disease, supportive care is also the mainstay of treatment.
 Physical therapy is provided for neurological symptoms.
 Pain is managed with analgesics.
-Miglustat is a glucosylceramide synthase inhibitor and helps in Niemann-Pick disease and Gaucher disease by decreasing the production of glucocerebroside.
+Miglustat is a glucosylceramide synthase inhibitor and helps in Niemann-Pick disease and Gaucher disease by decreasing glucocerebroside production.
 It is approved in Europe, Canada, and Japan but is not yet approved in the United States.

 Other lysosomal storage diseases should be kept in the differentials, especially Gaucher disease, Tay-Sachs disease, and Metachromatic leukodystrophy.
 Gaucher disease also presents with hepatosplenomegaly and cytopenias, but bone pain and lesions are more prominent.
 The deficient enzyme in Gaucher disease is glucocerebrosidase, which leads to the accumulation of glucocerebroside inside cells instead of sphingomyelin, which is found in Niemann-Pick disease.
 Tay-Sachs disease, although it does not present with hepatosplenomegaly, neurodegeneration, developmental delay, and cherry-red spot on the macula, are prominent features.
 The deficient enzyme here is hexosaminidase A which causes a buildup of GM2 gangliosides.
 Metachromatic leukodystrophy causes central and peripheral demyelination and can manifest as ataxia or other neurological symptoms.